SrijanSriv211/AOs/README.md

 # <img title="AOs" src="https://github.com/Light-Lens/AOs/blob/master/img/AOs.ico?raw=true" width="32" height="32"> AOs

-A Command-line utility for improved efficiency and productivity.
-It is Simple and Powerful, capable of easing many tasks such as calculation, and opening any app installed on the host machine just from the command line.
+A Developer Command-line Tool Built for Developers by a Developer.
+It is Simple and Powerful, capable of easing tasks such as calculation or opening an app from the command line.

 ***